andrewdempsey2018/youfic/README.md

 [![Build Status](https://travis-ci.com/andrewdempsey2018/youfic.svg?branch=master)](https://travis-ci.com/andrewdempsey2018/youfic)

-YouFic, short for "You Fiction", is a website that facilitates the sharing of short fiction works by aspiring writers.
-All visitors to the web site can browse the available works and filter them by genre.
-If a visitor registers and has logged in, that user will have the ability to upload their own content to the website.
+YouFic, short for "You Fiction", is a website that facilitates the sharing of The name "YouFic" (short for You "Fiction") is a play on the title of the very popular website "YouTube".
+With YouTube, users can upload their own videos for all to see.
+YouFic offers a similar service for people who want to share their fiction stories with the world.

+## Website Goal ##

+The goal of the website is to provide a central place where readers of fiction can access the latest user created stories.
+It also aims to be a place where aspiring writers could potentially get noticed by publishers.

+The website is designed to be pleasant to use on both desktop and mobile devices.
+This dual functionality is achieved through the use of responsive design principles.

 ## UX ##

-## Website Goal ##

 ## User Stories ##

 **User story 1:**

+As a regular reader of fiction, I would like to browse the stories available and quickly select the one I am interested in.
+The short descriptions featured on the website for each story helped me select the stories I was interested in.

 **User story 2:**

+As a fan of science fiction, I would like to filter my browsing session to only display science fiction stories.
+I was able to use the websites category links to achieve this.

 **User story 3:**

+As an aspiring writer, I would like a service where I can quickly and easily publish my work and build a name for myself.
+After registering with the website, I was able to submit my stories for all to read.

 **User story 4:**

+As a fan of amateur fiction, I like that there is a resource for writers and fans to consume and create content.
+I was able to support the website by clicking on the donate link and helping pay for the upkeep of the website.

 **Wireframes**

 **Creative**

-An attractive one page Bootstrap theme perfect for creative portfolios and businesses
+An attractive one page Bootstrap theme perfect fpor creative portfolios and businesses

 ![](assets/readme/creative.png)